sshahram/work-day-scheduler/README.md

 # Work Day Scheduler

-The main purpose of this project is to create a "daily planner tool" that enable users to save events for each hour of the day.
+The main purpose of this project is to create a "daily planner tool" that enables users to save events for each hour of the day.
+The time blocks are color-coded to indicate whether they are past, present or future.

 ## Task List